anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-Defender/README.md

 ![click_upload_file](images/004.png)

 - Click **Upload file to library** again, select the script from your file system (after downloading it from our [library](https://github.com/anyrun/anyrun-integration-microsoft/tree/main/Microsoft%20Sentinel/ANYRUN-Sandbox-Defender/scripts)), or create your own script.
-After selecting, click **Submit**.
+After that, click **Submit**.

 ![select_file_to_upload](images/005.png)